-The National Multiple Sclerosis Society supports MS research, offers services for people with MS, provides professional education programs and furthers MS advocacy efforts.
+The National Multiple Sclerosis Society supports multiple sclerosis (MS) research, offers services for people with MS, provides professional education programs, and furthers MS advocacy efforts.

 National Organization on Disability

-The National Organization on Disability (NOD) is a private, non-profit organization that promotes the full participation and contributions of America’s 56 million people with disabilities in all aspects of life.
+The National Organization on Disability is a private, nonprofit organization that promotes the full participation and contributions of America’s 56 million people with disabilities in all aspects of life.

 Office of Disability Employment Policy

-The Dept. of Labor’s Office of Disability Employment Policy (ODEP) provides national leadership by developing and influencing disability employment-related policies and practices affecting an increase in the employment of people with disabilities.
+The Department of Labor’s Office of Disability Employment Policy provides national leadership by developing and influencing disability employment-related policies and practices affecting an increase in the employment of people with disabilities.